AldyDPP/Tucil2_13522022/README.md

 # Tucil2_13522022
 Tugas Kecil 2 Mata Kuliah IF2211 Strategi Algoritma

+## Project Description
+This small project is an assignment for the course IF2211 "Strategi Algoritma" of ITB.
+The program is a Command Line Input (CLI) based program that allows the user to generate a Bezier Curve based on parameters that they can put in an input file.
+The program also holds a dozen fun facts about Bezier Curves.

 ## Requirements
 This program only requires `matplotlib` to display the Bezier Curve, so if you do not have it installed yet...
 ```